-APNewsBreak: Aaron Judge invited to All-Star Home Derby
+APNewsBreak: Aaron Judge invited to All-Star Home Run Derby

-NEW YORK (AP) — Yankees rookie sensation Aaron Judge says he has been invited to participate in next month’s Home Run Derby.
+NEW YORK (AP) — Yankees rookie sensation Aaron Judge has been invited to participate in next month’s Home Run Derby.

-The 25-year-old Judge, who leads the major leagues with 23 home runs, said he received the invitation last week through his agent.
+Judge said Tuesday that he received the invitation last week through his agent but had not yet decided whether to accept.

-Asked Tuesday whether he will accept, Judge says: “I haven’t really thought about it yet.”
+The 25-year-old outfielder, a towering presence at 6-foot-7, tops the major leagues with 24 home runs after connecting Tuesday night against the Los Angeles Angels.
+He is second in the American League with a .333 batting average and 54 RBIs.

-The derby will be held at Marlins Park in Miami on July 10.
-The Marlins’ Giancarlo Stanton is the defending champion.
+“I’m going to think about it for a while,” Judge said.
+“Just haven’t honestly thought about.
+I’m more focused on what I can do for the team right now, and we’ll see what I decide to do.”

 Most Read Stories